oroinc/documentation/user/concept-guides/web-catalog/index.rst

    :header: "Master Catalog","Web Catalog","Notes"
    :widths: 5, 5, 30

-   "Single","Multiple","The master and web catalogs share the same product collection but unlike the latter, a web catalog can have the same product in multiple categories."
+   "Single","Multiple","The master and web catalogs share the same product collection but unlike the former, a web catalog can have the same product in multiple categories."

 .. csv-table:: Visibility Restrictions
    :header: "Master Catalog","Web Catalog","Notes"